SierraTecnologia/countries/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to [help@rinvex.com](help@rinvex.com).
+If you discover a security vulnerability within this project, please send an e-mail to [help@sierratecnologia.com](help@sierratecnologia.com).
 All security vulnerabilities will be promptly addressed.

-## About Rinvex
+## About SierraTecnologia

-Rinvex is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
+SierraTecnologia is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
 We believe that our drive The Value, The Reach, and The Impact is what differentiates us and unleash the endless possibilities of our philosophy through the power of software.
 We like to call it Innovation At The Speed Of Life.
 That’s how we do our share of advancing humanity.

 ## License

 This software is released under [The MIT License (MIT)](LICENSE).

-(c) 2016-2020 Rinvex LLC, Some rights reserved.
+(c) 2016-2020 SierraTecnologia LLC, Some rights reserved.